Application Rationalization Approach Tool How to Compile a List of Applications

 Next time on Application Rationalization

-Thank you for taking the time to read my blog on “How to compile a list of applications for rationalization or software application portfolio”.
+Thank you for reading my blog on “How to compile a list of applications for rationalization or software application portfolio”.
 I hope I’ve inspired you by making a start yourself.

 My next blog will be about the dashboard for application rationalization in the Dragon1 EA Tool.